Hi! You've reached our website for customers based outside of the United States.

 As the supply and demand for commodities change, the price of the commodity will also change.
 The fundamental rule is that commodity prices will rise with increasing demand.
 Prices will also rise when there is a fall in the overall supply or inventory of a commodity.
 On the flip side, the price of a commodity will fall when faced with decreasing demand and increasing supply.

 Commodities are generally priced in USD.
 As the wider value of the USD rises and falls, so can the price of commodities.
 For example, if the USD experiences a sharp rise against a basket of major currencies, as expressed in the commodities, this could see a fall in the prices of commodities such as Crude Oil, as well as other Energy, Precious Metals and Agricultural products.
 It is, therefore, prudent to keep your eyes on the forex market as well when trying to understand the broader commodities market.
-Nonetheless, of course, markets do not always operate so uniformly, however, such external factors should be considered when trading.
+Nonetheless, of course, markets do not always operate so uniformly.
+However, such external factors should be considered when trading.
 For example, the price of the US dollar affects commodities like Gold (XAU), in that since Gold is an asset that has intrinsic value, it's worth can ebb and flow and when the US dollar strengthens in relation to other currencies, gold prices tend to dwindle in dollar terms.
 Furthermore, it is said that commodity prices and inflation affect one another.

 The prosperity of a country can also affect the price of a commodity.
 This is because the economic prosperity of a country determines the purchasing power of its population.
 The effect is more obvious if the country in question is a major producing country or major user of that commodity.
 A good example is the case of Venezuela.
 Although a major oil country, the government has damaged the country's oil industry due to lack of investment, corruption and cash shortages.
 This, in turn, has crippled the economy and caused hyperinflation.
 Moreover, the economic sanctions imposed on Venezuela have further constrained oil production, exports and revenues in the country.